Finnish businessman Thomas Zilliacus bids to buy Manchester United

 The Glazers acquired the club for £750million in a highly-leveraged deal in 2005.
 After a controversial reign, they announced they were seeking “strategic alternatives” that could include a sale last year.

-Ratcliffe, who made an unsuccessful bid to buy Chelsea in 2022, visited Old Trafford last week.
+Ratcliffe, who made an unsuccessful bid to buy Chelsea in 2022 and already owns French club Nice, visited Old Trafford last week.

 Sheikh Jassim has said his interest is a private initiative through his Nine Two Foundation and is not connected to the Qatari state.